Sadly, it’s the time of year when many deer hunters start hanging up their gear for the season.

 CLOTHING GUIDELINES AND HEATER.
 The key to keeping warm in winter is layering — specifically, clothing that can be added or subtracted depending on weather conditions.
 Perspiration is the enemy.
 High-quality wool garments should be considered in the layering approach.
 Keep the head warm by wearing a neck gaiter, a windproof stocking cap with a face mask, and a hood if the windchill is below zero.
 To keep the hands and feet warm on cold-weather hunts, use chemical or electrical warmers.
 A seat pad, either foam or gel-style, is also a good idea for late season deer hunting as it maintains a dry barrier between you and a cold, wet seat.
 Small, portable propane heaters in ground blinds and elevated box blinds with proper ventilation also work well for overall body warmth!

 REGULATION REMINDERS.
 Deer hunters are reminded of four important things when it comes to regulations.
 First, nearly all deer hunters in Nebraska are required to have a habitat stamp in addition to their signed deer permit.
-Second, at a minimum, a blaze orange cap and vest must be worn by muzzleloader and late (firearm) season deer hunters to be seen for safety purposes.
-Third, before field dressing a harvested deer, the first action that a deer hunter must do is to ‘cancel’ their permit by following the instructions that are listed on the permit.
+Second, at a minimum, 400 square inches of blaze orange clothing (a blaze orange cap and vest) must be worn by muzzleloader and late (firearm) season deer hunters to be seen for safety purposes.
+Third, before field dressing a harvested deer, the first action that a deer hunter must do is to “cancel” their permit by following the instructions that are listed on the permit.
 And fourth, with archery, muzzleloader and late (firearm) season deer hunting, the Telecheck system has to be used to legally check in a harvested deer.

-Aside from the regulations, late season deer hunters need to know that it is not too late to get involved in deer donation programs that assist people in need of healthy meat or who would like to have some tasty venison for the dinner table.
-Hunter’s Helping the Hungry and the Deer Exchange are two worthwhile Game and Parks Commission programs available to deer hunters where they can gift deer.
+SPECIAL DEER HUNTING PROGRAMS.
+Aside from the regulations, late-season deer hunters need to know that it is not too late to get involved in special deer programs.
+A couple that assist people in need of healthy protein or who would like to have some tasty venison for the dinner table are Hunters Helping the Hungry and the Deer Exchange.
+Both are worthwhile Game and Parks Commission programs available to deer hunters where they can gift deer.
+For specifics about them, go to the hyperlinks that are highlighted.

 I hope these tips aid you in late season deer hunting.
 Bundle up, be safe, and enjoy making memories!